signalpoint/DrupalGap/docs/14_Views/Displaying_a_View/01_Views_Render_Array/index.md

 ## No Results

 If there were no results available, then the `my_module_articles_page_empty` function would be called to render the empty text.
+You can return a plain html string here, or build a Widget(s) and return it as `content`.

 ## Row Position